A Neuroevolution Potential for Gallium Oxide: Accurate and Efficient Modeling of Polymorphism and Swift Heavy-Ion

 In contrast, the NEP model demonstrates more consistent energy prediction accuracy across different configuration types.
 As shown in Fig.~\ref{fig_mae_by_config_type_comparison}, the NEP model trained with our energy-dependent weighting strategy substantially reduces the MAE for nonstoichiometric and amorphous configurations while maintaining low MAE values for crystalline phases.
 As a result, NEP achieves a markedly improved overall energy-prediction accuracy compared with tabGAP across different energy ranges [Fig.~\ref{fig_energy_mae_comparison}(b)].
 Moreover, the improvement in force predictions achieved by NEP over tabGAP is less dramatic but more uniform across different configuration types [Fig.~\ref{fig_mae_by_config_type_comparison}(b)].
 For noncrystalline configurations, the force MAE of NEP is consistently slightly smaller than that of tabGAP, whereas for crystalline configurations the performances of the two models are largely comparable.
 Notably, the improvement in virial prediction is the most pronounced [Fig.~\ref{fig_mae_by_config_type_comparison}(c)].
 For noncrystalline configurations, the virial MAE of NEP is significantly smaller than that of tabGAP, and for crystalline configurations NEP also consistently yields smaller errors.

 We believe that the overall superior performance of NEP over tabGAP in predicting energies, forces, and virials is primarily attributed to our energy-dependent weighting strategy, as illustrated in Fig.~\ref{fig_energy_mae_comparison}(a).
+In practice, the weighting factors are chosen as $\alpha = 1.5$ and $\epsilon = 1$~eV/atom.
 The weighting factors remain close to unity for the most stable configurations, decrease to 1/2 when the average potential energy increases by 1~eV/atom above that of the optimized $\beta$ phase, and then rapidly drop with increasing energy, eventually becoming smaller than 0.02 for the highest-energy configurations in the GAP dataset.
 The energy-prediction performances of tabGAP, NEP trained with energy-dependent weighting, and NEP trained with configuration-type weighting over different energy ranges are shown in Fig.~\ref{fig_energy_mae_comparison}(b).
 With configuration-type weighting, NEP outperforms tabGAP only for configurations whose average energies exceed those of the optimized $\beta$ phase by more than 0.5~eV/atom.
 In contrast, with the energy-dependent weighting scheme, NEP surpasses tabGAP across the entire energy range, at the cost of only a decrease in accuracy for thermodynamically rare high-energy configurations.